jiu9x9uij/cs4733/hw3/README.md

       line every time we update odometry
     - We print the current grid to a separate plot with gray for unknown spaces, orange for empty spaces, and white for filled spaces
+    - We re-print the whole grid at the end in case it was closed while running.